IPP 2 – Use and Disclosure

 Required by law

-Case study 2T: ‘OJ’ and the Department of Home Affairs34
+Case study 2R: ‘OJ’ and the Department of Home Affairs40

 The Complainant made a complaint relating to disclosure of their personal information by the Department of Home Affairs (DHA), to the Department of Human Services Victoria (DHSV) and the Minister for Home Affairs, in responding to a request for information by the television show ‘A Current Affair’ (ACA).

-The Complainant’s personal information including their immigration status was disclosed to the DHSV by DHA in response to a subpoena issued by the Federal Circuit Court.
-The disclosure of the Complainant’s personal information by the DHA was required by the the Federal Circuit Court of Australia Act 1999 (FCCA Act) and the Federal Circuit Court Rules 2001 (FCC Rules).
+The Complainant’s personal information, including their immigration status, was disclosed to DHSV by DHA in response to a subpoena issued by the Federal Circuit Court.
+The disclosure of the Complainant’s personal information by the DHA was required by the Federal Circuit Court of Australia Act 1999 (Cth) (FCCA Act) and the Federal Circuit Court Rules 2001 (FCC Rules).
 These laws make it an offence to not comply with a subpoena.
-As a result, the Australian Information Commissioner found that there was no interference with the Complainant’s privacy as the the disclosure was required or authorised by or under law.
+As a result, the Australian Information Commissioner found there was no interference with the Complainant’s privacy as the disclosure was required by law.

 The request for information and the response prepared by the DHA’s Portfolio Media Unit was forwarded to the Minister for Home Affair’s media adviser.